 When these elements are arranged in a certain structure, they will combine to yet another fundamental element:

-The vast majority of plots in TV series, films, novels and even non-fiction writing adhere to those essential features, and I want to exemplify this with the TV show “Stranger Things”, which has recently been quite popular.
+The vast majority of plots in TV series, films, novels and even non-fiction writing adheres to those essential features, and I want to exemplify this with the TV show “Stranger Things”, which has recently been quite popular.
 (There will be minor spoilers here but nothing that will ruin the show for you.)
 If you indeed haven’t seen it, think back to a film or series you watched recently, and try to identify the story elements in that instead.

 Of red threads